Yamaha TRX850: Design and development

 The TRX has a half fairing, clip-on handlebars and mildly rear-set footrests.
 The front forks are conventional telescopics, and the rear suspension is a rising-rate monoshock unit.
-Effectively a factory-built café racer, there is meagre provision for a pillion passenger.
+Effectively a factory-built café racer for a solo rider, there is meagre provision for a pillion passenger.

 The TRX engine was derived from that in the Yamaha TDM850, but the TRX is lighter, lower and sportier than its TDM stablemate.
 The engine has five valves per cylinder, three inlet and two exhaust; the inlets are 26 mm, exhausts 28 mm.
 Unusually for a dry sump design, the oil tank is not remote, but is integral to the engine, sitting atop the gearbox.
 This simplifies manufacture, avoids external oil lines, and gives faster oil warm-up.
 The shallow sump allows the engine to be sited lower, for an optimal CG position.
 The 360° crankshaft of the original TDM was changed to a 270° crankshaft in 1996, after which time the TRX and the TDM shared the same engine and transmission.
 The engine has a balance shaft to smooth out residual vibrations.

 In 2000 Yamaha stopped making the TRX, while the TDM series, enlarged to 900 cc, remained in production until 2011.